-If anyone doubted that cloud computing was here to stay, they were strongly contradicted by a Forrester report titled “The Public Cloud Market Is Now in Hypergrowth: Sizing the Public Cloud Market, 2014 To 2020”.
-The research giant predicted that the cloud computing industry would climb from its 2013 total of $58 billion to potentially $191 billion by 2020.
-An eWeek.com article went so far as to say that half of all enterprises will be using hybrid cloud by 2020.
+If anyone doubted that cloud computing was here to stay, they were strongly contradicted by a Forrester report titled “The Public Cloud Market Is Now in Hypergrowth: Sizing the Public Cloud Market”.
+The research giant predicted that the cloud computing industry would climb from $58 billion to potentially $191 billion.
+An eWeek.com article went so far as to say that half of all enterprises will be using hybrid cloud.

 The general consensus is that demand is growing fast, and many LA colocation providers are doubling down to accommodate current and future clients.

 Equinix colocation centers in Los Angeles are essentially business hubs for over 250 companies.

 Customers can select from a broad range of network services from over 80 providers.
 Increased investment in networking and cloud storage services has made Equinix the colocation center of choice for entertainment and digital content companies that need to quickly reach their audiences and end users.